Shubham96681/Farmer-marketplace/README.md

 npm run dev
 ```

-The frontend will run on `http://localhost:3000` or `http://localhost:5173`
+The frontend will run on `http://localhost:3000`

+## 📚 Additional Documentation

+For detailed setup instructions and troubleshooting, see [SETUP.md](SETUP.md)

 ## 🐛 Bugs Fixed & Issues Resolved